+1. This project category comprises methane recovery and destruction from manure and wastes
-1. This project category comprises methane recovery and destruction from manure and wastes from agricultural or agro-industrial activities that would be decaying anaerobically in the absence of the project activity by:

-(a) Installing methane recovery and combustion system to an existing source of methane emissions, or

-(b) Changing the management practice of a biogenic waste or raw material in order to achieve the controlled anaerobic digestion equipped with methane recovery and combustion system.

-2. The project activity satisfies the following conditions:

-(a) The sludge will be handled aerobically.

-(b) Technical measures will be used (e.g. flared, combusted) to ensure that all biogas produced by the digester is used or flared.

-3. The annual average temperature of baseline site is higher than 5° C.

-4. The depth of the baseline anaerobic lagoon is at least 1 meter.

-5. Measures are limited to those that result in emission reductions of less than or equal to 60 kt CO2 equivalent annually.
+- 1. This project category comprises methane recovery and destruction from manure and wastes from agricultural or agro-industrial activities that would be decaying anaerobically in the absence of the project activity by: - (a) Installing methane recovery and combustion system to an existing source of methane emissions, or - (b) Changing the management practice of a biogenic waste or raw material in order to achieve the controlled anaerobic digestion equipped with methane recovery and combustion system. - 2.
+The project activity satisfies the following conditions: - (a) The sludge will be handled aerobically. - (b) Technical measures will be used (e.g. flared, combusted) to ensure that all biogas produced by the digester is used or flared. - 3.
+The annual average temperature of baseline site is higher than 5°C. - 4.
+The depth of the baseline anaerobic lagoon is at least 1 meter. - 5.
+Measures are limited to those that result in emission reductions of less than or equal to 60 kt CO2 equivalent annually.